 Out of seven million edited product images, about 92% removed the background.
 Via Pixelz product image report.

-There are plenty of great reasons to shoot on a white background and remove it in post-production.
-It’s consistent, clean, colors are true and file size is minimized.
+There are plenty of great reasons to shoot on a pure white background and remove it in post-production.

 It’s also boring.